Mimi97-aqua/llm/Project 3/README.md

 **_Tools:_**
 * Arxiv
-* Human as a tool
+* Human as a tool: Correcting your model when it makes a mistakes by talking to it rather than changing your parameters.

 ## Stages
 1. **Getting Started with Language Understanding Tools (Arxiv):**